PhuongAnhLy/Math-for-ML-DS/README.md

-# Mathematics for Machine Learning and Data Science
+# Mathematics Labs for Machine Learning and Data Science